New Zealand consumer inflation slows, still exceeds c.bank target

 By Lucy Craymer

-WELLINGTON, Oct 17 (Reuters) - New Zealand's consumer inflation hit a two-year low in the second quarter, reducing expectations the central bank will hike the cash rate further in November and prompting a fall in the New Zealand dollar.
+WELLINGTON, Oct 17 (Reuters) - New Zealand's consumer inflation slowed to a two-year low in the third quarter, reducing expectations that the central bank will hike the cash rate further in November and prompting a fall in the New Zealand dollar.

 Consumer prices rose 5.6% year-on-year in the third quarter, slower than the 6.0% increase in the second quarter, Statistics New Zealand said in a statement on Tuesday.
 The data was slightly lower than economists' expectations of a 5.9% annual rise in a Reuters poll.

-While inflation remains well above the Reserve Bank of New Zealand's (RBNZ) target of 1% to 3%, the easing in inflationary pressures has reduced the chance that the central bank will hike the cash rate at its November meeting, according to the market and analysts.
+While inflation remains well above the Reserve Bank of New Zealand's (RBNZ) target of 1% to 3%, the reduced inflationary pressures has made an interest rate hike less likely at the central bank's policy meeting in November, according to the market and analysts.

 Two-year swap rates